 Also, most modern blackjacks are far more suitable for less lethal or at the very least less injurious strikes and techniques compared to knives and other self-defense weapons while still retaining the ability to inflict utterly disabling or even lethal injury when called upon.

 However, it must be pointed out that despite common depictions and popular media throughout the ages of police and gangsters alike administering a little night-night tap to the back of a target’s head with a blackjack these weapons are still capable of easily inflicting lethal damage for the breaking of bones or concussion.

-It might seem unreal considering that most modern iterations of the blackjack will easily fit inside a pants or coat pocket but it is the truth, and larger or full size varieties of the blackjack are easily capable of shattering the target’s skull.
+It might seem unreal considering that most modern iterations of the blackjack will easily fit inside a pants’ or coat’s pocket but it is the truth, and larger or full-size varieties of the blackjack are easily capable of shattering the target’s skull.
 Never use your blackjack on someone except in legitimate cases of serious self-defense!

 Defensive Use of the Blackjack, Step by Step

 Broadly, the blackjack is used just like any other club: strike the intended target with the weighted end, and swing for the fences when you do!